dualcube/moowoodle/readme.txt

 == Changelog ==

+= 3.2.0 – 2024-08-14 =
+* Added  - Support WordPress 6.6.1.
+* Added  - Support WooCommerce 9.1.4.
+* Revamped  - Refactored core code for improved loading times and reduced server load.
+* Revamped  - Introduced a modern, intuitive dashboard with a more user-friendly layout.
+* Enhancement  - Simplified menu structure and added quick-access buttons for frequently used features.

 = 3.1.10 – 2024-03-05 =
-* Fixed - Moodle course id is not lincked.
+* Fixed - Moodle course id is not linked.

 = 3.1.9 – 2024-02-28 =
 * Fixed - Product was not getting added with the course manually.